A Social Network Analysis of Occupational Segregation: Empirical background

-The recent study by England et al (2020) on US\ exhaustive CPS data is relevant in several respects for our purpose at hand.
-Next to demonstrating, as already mentioned above, that despite some progress, the convergence on gender pay gaps, employment gaps and occupational desegregation has clearly slowed down, it also shows that the gender desegregation by fields of study has stalled --- and that despite the fact that women by now overtook men in terms of both bachelor and doctoral degrees.
-Using a desegregation index for fields of study across genders, similar to the one for occupations, England et al (2020) show that "[for bachelor degrees] it fell from 0.47 in 1970 to 0.28 in 1998, and has not gone down since, but rather, segregation has risen slightly.
+The recent studies by \citet{England et al} on US\ exhaustive CPS data and respectively \citet{EIGE 2020} on EU-level data are in fact doubly relevant for our purpose.
+Next to demonstrating, as already mentioned above, that despite some progress, the convergence on gender pay gaps, employment gaps and occupational desegregation has slowed down, they also show that the gender desegregation by fields of study has stalled --- and that despite that women by now overtook men in terms of both bachelor and doctoral degrees.
+Using a desegregation index for fields of study across genders, similar to the one for occupations, \citet{England et al} show that "[for bachelor degrees] it fell from 0.47 in 1970 to 0.28 in 1998, and has not gone down since, but rather, segregation has risen slightly.
 For doctoral degrees, segregation went from 0.35 in 1970 to a low of 0.18 in 1987 and has hovered slightly higher since.
 In neither case has there been any net reduction in segregation for over 20 years."
 As the authors of that study also recognize, this is extremely important, as "segregated fields of study contribute to occupational gender segregation."
-In the main part of our paper, we actually provide a mechanism of exactly how that can happen and how that can then lead to persistent inequality in wages and employment.
+At the same time, one of \citet{EIGE 2020}'s conclusions is very pertinently worded as follows: "Gender segregation in education remains a major barrier to gender equality in the EU.
+In 2017, 43 \% of all women at university were studying education, health and welfare, humanities or the arts, with the gender gap in the EU as a whole standing at 22 p.p., unchanged since 2010.
+This divide is mirrored by gender segregation in the labour market, which determines women's and men's earnings, career prospects and working conditions."
+In the main part of our paper, we provide a mechanism of exactly how that can happen and how that can then lead to persistent inequality in wages and employment.